Green Building Main Page

 Designing Green Log Homes & Timber Homes

-According to Matt Franklin, Architect of M.T.N Architects, "Most opportunities for building green begin in the first stages of the design process.
+According to Matt Franklin, an Architect at M.T.N Design, "Most opportunities for building green begin in the first stages of the design process.
 If your plan is not sound, many of these opportunities may be lost."
 Therefore, it is important to have a designer who understands these opportunities and can help you choose which are right for your project.

 Planning and Designing Your Green Project

 When you meet with M.T.N Design we will discuss your green building goals in conjunction with the rest of your log or timber home design.
 In our role as your green building consultant we will make you aware of opportunities, trade-offs and certification possibilities.
 After we understand your goals, we will help you determine how best to achieve those goals.
 We will then incorporate your choices into the custom design of your timber or log home.
 Next we work with any third-party team members, such as a mechanical engineer or landscape architect.

 When we begin planning your log home or timber home project there are 7 major areas where we can look to add sustainable elements.
 We will need to address all of these areas if your goal is LEED® certification.

 Includes: Erosion Control, Water Runoff, Placement of Home, Landscaping